SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 #### Dry run

-Do a dry run to see which jobs snakemake would run without actually running them.
+Do a dry run to see which jobs snakemake would run without actually running them:
 ```
 snakemake --dryrun -s path/to/snakefile
 ```